katsura919/ecitationph-backend/docs/citation-api.md

 ---

-### 2. Get All Citations (with Filtering)
+### 2. Get All Citations (with Filtering & Search)

-Retrieves citations with optional filtering, pagination, and sorting.
+Retrieves citations with optional filtering, searching, pagination, and sorting.

 **Endpoint:** `GET /citations`